 Theme : The virtuality of Byzantine art visuality

-Research yielded a variety of databases, visualisation tools, 3D immersive environments, multi-sensor interactions and other simulations, providing platforms for aggregating digitised cultural resources and facilitating their use, in innovative products and services.
+The research yielded a variety of databases, visualisation tools, 3D immersive environments, multi-sensory interactions, and other simulations, providing platforms for aggregating digitised cultural resources and facilitating their use, in innovative products and services.

-When one notices such gaps in knowledge, practice or understanding during a doctoral or post-doctoral research, it may be time, for one, to get out of the office and find the answers through a field study.
+When one notices such gaps in knowledge, practice, or understanding during doctoral or post-doctoral research, it may be time, for one, to get out of the office and find the answers through a field study.